UKHO/tfmodule-azure-nsg-flow-logs/README.md

     default = ""
 }

-variable "spokensgrg" {
+variable "spokevnetrg" {
-    description = "rg where the nsg lives" default = ""
+    description = "rg where the vnet lives" default = ""
 }

-variable "spokensg" {
+variable "spokevnet" {
-   description = "NSG where we want to enable flowlogs" default = ""
+   description = "vnet where we want to enable flowlogs" default = ""
 }